kchawlani19/mini-jira/README.md

 ## Design Decisions

-- Database constraints are used to enforce critical rules
+- Database constraints are used to enforce correctness
 - Primary keys are immutable and never reused
 - No public users API for security reasons
 - Middleware is implemented using http.Handler (idiomatic Go)
-- Ownership is enforced before any state change
+- Business rules are validated before database updates

 ---